How to Successfully Propagate Roses From Cuttings

 Using Rose Cuttings Is Not a Speedy Process

-- It takes a rose cutting about six to eight weeks to root, but when you know you are going to have the perfect rose the wait will be short as you can rest easy knowing you have done your part to eradicate viruses and disappointing rose bushes that never are up to par.
+- It takes a rose cutting about six to eight weeks to root, but when you know you are going to have the perfect rose, the wait will be short because you can rest easy knowing you have done your part to eradicate viruses and disappointing rose bushes that never are up to par.

 - And, it is so easy.
 If you already have what you feel is the perfect rose, take a cutting about six inches long and "wound' the bottom of the stem, which should have been cut diagonally.
 (Just take a small, thin slice up the cutting with a sharp knife).
 Remove the bottom leaves, but keep some leaves on at the top.
 Then, dip the cutting in a good rooting hormone and place in a moistened mixture of potting soil and perlite, a great blend that should encourage the rose to grow quickly.
 Further, you can speed up the process by putting a clear Mason Jar on top of the cuttings (just like your Grandma always told you to do).

 - Keep your cutting moist at all times and provide plenty of air and sunshine - they're free!